Project-Sothea/Contingency/README.md

 ### How to use:
 Ensure that types.csv is in the project, and up-to-date.

+### Configuring columns.py
+Fill out the columns.py file with the correct parameters for the database.

 Initially when the system is working:
 Cron Job:
 1. While the biometrics system is up, run /cron/backup.py, to grab csv backups of the database every minute.
 2. Periodically check the run logs to ensure that the backups are working
+3. You can also make sure the webserver is running in advance.

 Converting DB to Data Sheet: (System is down)
 1. Run the Initialiser.py script, which pulls the latest backup csv from /cron/backups, and converts it to DataSheet.xlsx.